tgwilliams63/Pyrfekt-Match/README.md

 Pyrfekt-Match
 =============

-A dating app, similar to tinder, written using python and kivy
+Pyrfeck-Match is a dating app, similar to Tinder and Hot or Not.
+This app is writen in python, using kivy to generate the GUI.